Updated 26 JAN 2023

 1.4.5 Coordination of planned OAT exercises

-Planned military OAT exercises within the Area of Common Interest parts of the Ekofisk and Balder CTAs should be coordinated with Norway ACC at least 24 hours prior to the start of the exercise, with a request for Special Use Airspace (SUA)2 for the planned exercise.
-In a normal offshore helicopter traffic situation, (priorities may need to be defined) Norway ACC will give an approval for the SUA request.
+Planned military OAT exercises within the Area of Common Interest parts of the Ekofisk and Balder CTAs should be coordinated with Polaris ACC at least 24 hours prior to the start of the exercise, with a request for Special Use Airspace (SUA)2 for the planned exercise.
+In a normal offshore helicopter traffic situation, (priorities may need to be defined) Polaris ACC will give an approval for the SUA request.

 2NOTE: Avoids the use of TSA in view of High Seas constraints.